Bumping along a dirt road for five hours, I caught my first glimpse of Zimbabwe’s rural villages rising up from the dust.

 During the rainy season, dirt and waste could be washed into the wells, contaminating the water.
 Cholera was always a possibility.

 This came to 60 per cent of the cost of building a new well.
-Families then built the wells themselves with guidance from the Red Cross – the other 40 per cent of the cost.
+Families then built the wells and toilets themselves with guidance from the Red Cross – the other 40 per cent of the cost.

 People now appreciate how much healthier they feel from eating more nutritious food and drinking clean water.